 How to Help an Alcoholic – A Step By Step Guide

 Getting a loved one to seek help for an alcohol problem is no easy task.
 This is especially true if they are in denial of their problem.
-In other instances, they simply may not be ready to give up alcohol.
+In other instances, they may not be ready to give up alcohol.

-An estimated 602,391 people in England alone are dependent on alcohol, yet only 18% of them are receiving treatment.
+The Department of Health estimates that 280,000 Londoners are dependent on alcohol, and an estimated 602,391 people in England alone are dependent on alcohol, yet only 18% of them are receiving treatment.